MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/reference.md

 ### Filter out messages that don't match a regular expression pattern

-Type a regular expression such as `/[gm][ta][mi]/` in the **Filter** textbox to filter out any messages that don't match that pattern.
+Type a regular expression such as `/[gm][ta][mi]/` in the **Filter** text box to filter out any messages that don't match that pattern.
 DevTools checks whether the pattern is found in the message text or in the script that caused the message to be logged.

 :::image type="content" source="../media/console-filter-regex.msft.png" alt-text="Filtering out any messages that don't match the regex expression." lightbox="../media/console-filter-regex.msft.png":::